About the CARE Program

-The CARE program is a year-long university-wide series of faculty-led conversations related to the ethical issues that arise from engaging in research.
-There is a need to explore not only the ethical importance of research at Ohio State University, but also the ethical problems that come up in the process of conducting research and the manner in which our university community members address these challenges across the disciplines.
-The panel discussions we host will create opportunities for researchers across the OSU campus to engage in a more comprehensive and critical reflection about the ethical ramifications of the way they conduct their research.
+The CARE program is a year-long interdisciplinary series of faculty-led conversations that examines ethical issues that arise from research practice.
+There is a need to explore not only the ethical importance of research at Ohio State but also the ethical challenges that scholars face when conducting research, and the manner in which researchers across the university community address these challenges.

-These episodes depict ethical challenges that even the most responsible of researchers face when in the field or in the laboratory.
-They do not merely bear upon the question of what is ethically permissible when engaging in research—the questions federal regulations and institutional oversight committees are set up to enforce—but rather questions about what is the right thing to do.
-In other words, it is not merely a question of what is ethically permissible but of what is ethically optimal.
-Research integrity and responsible conduct require researchers to think critically about the full ethical dimensions of their work rather than strategically about how to adhere to the regulations.
+Cases like this highlight the ethical challenges that even the most responsible researchers face in the field or in the laboratory.
+They do not merely bear on the question of what is allowed—the questions that federal regulations and institutional oversight committees are designed to enforce—but rather questions about what is the right thing to do.
+In other words, researchers face questions not merely of what is ethically permissible but of what is ethically optimal.

 To stay informed about CARE, subscribe to our mailing list.